morganstanley/testplan/releaseherald/docs/configuration.md

 ### `news_file`

 : Path of the base news file.
-This is the file that will be extended wit the news for versions that `releaseherald` generate.
+This is the file that will be extended with the news for versions that `releaseherald` generate.
 It must have an [`insert_marker`](#insert_marker) which is the point where the news will be inserted.
 The other parts of the file is not tuched, so it can have a proper header, or even some old frozen version news.
 **_Default:_** `news.rst`